Colorado wine: History

 Grapevines were first brought to Colorado in the 19th century by miners in southern Colorado.
-The first agricultural record of vineyards was when Governor George A. Crawford, founder of Grand Junction planted 60 acres of grapes and other fruit near Palisade.
+The first agricultural record of vineyards was when George A. Crawford, founder of Grand Junction planted 60 acres of grapes and other fruit near Palisade.
 Homegrown wine was once a part of life in Colorado as it was throughout America.
 Like in other areas Prohibition in the United States virtually wiped out the Colorado wine industry in the early twentieth century only to have it resurrected again in the 1960s.
-In 1968, Gerald Ivancie opened Ivancie Winery in Denver using grapes from California, but was instrumental in developing experimental plantings of premium wine grapes in and around the Grand Valley.
+In the 1930s, Carbone & Co. and Ambrose & Co. opened as the first licensed wineries in Colorado post-prohibition.
+Neither made wine from Colorado grapes, but bottled bulk wine from out of state.
+Ambrose closed in the 1950s and Carbone changed names several times and eventually closed in the 1970s.
+In 1968, Gerald Ivancie opened Ivancie Cellars in Denver using grapes from California, but was instrumental in working with fruit growers to develop experimental plantings of premium wine grapes in and around the Grand Valley.
 Ivancie's winemaker was Warren Winiarski, who was the first winemaker at Robert Mondavi Winery and rose to fame when he won the Judgement of Paris (wine) tasting in 1976 for his Stag's Leap Wine Cellars S.L.V Cabernet Sauvignon.
+Ivancie sold his winery in 1973 and then it closed a few years later.
+Ivancie Cellar's license was still listed in the 1978 federal registry but operations ceased sometime before that. in 1976, Franciscan Winery from California (owned by Justin Meyer) became bonded winery number 4 when it opened a tasting room in Denver before closing a year later.

 Colorado's Limited Farm Winery Act was passed in 1977.
 A decade later, Colorado was one of the first states to respond to California's offer to establish free trade among wineries and consumers through the Reciprocal Shipping Law, helping the re-emerging Colorado grape growing and winemaking industry.
+This legislation spurred local home winemakers, Jim and Anne Seewald, who worked with Dr. Ivancie to open Colorado Mountain Vineyards; the first licensed Colorado winery to use Colorado grapes.

 In 1990, with five operating wineries, the Colorado General Assembly created the Colorado Wine Industry Development Board (CWIDB).
-In 1991, the Grand Valley area near Palisade, Colorado, was recognized by the federal government as an American Viticultural Area (AVA).
-In 2001, the West Elks AVA was added as the second AVA.
+In 1991, the Grand Valley area near Palisade, Colorado, was recognized by the Bureau of Alcohol, Tobacco and Firearms (ATF) as the state's first American Viticultural Area (AVA).
+In 2001, the West Elks was added as the second AVA.
 In 2010, there were approximately 115 commercial wineries in Colorado.
-In 2019, there are approximately 165 wineries - including 21 hard cider producers, 13 mead producers and 1 sake producer.
+In 2024, there were approximately 180 wineries - including 21 hard cider producers, 14 mead producers and one sake producer.

 In 2021, Warren Winiarski invested in the Colorado wine and grape industry through a $150,000 grant from the Winiarski Family Foundation, the charitable foundation established by Winiarski and his wife, Barbara.
 The grant benefits the Western Colorado Community College Viticulture and Enology program.